 Scholarships for Namibian students in southern Africa

-The Carl Schlettwein Foundation supports Namibian students studying liberal arts.
+The Carl Schlettwein Foundation supports Namibian students studying humanities and social sciences.
 It is important to the Carl Schlettwein Foundation that the skills being developed benefit society in Namibia.
 In this way, the funds that are invested in scholars can have an impact on Namibia and the whole region that far exceeds that of individual fortunes and intentions.

 Documentation and research projects